 Welcome to Much Ado About Cinema, founded by Megan Christopher and Dilara Elbir!
 Here you will find features, reviews, and essays concerning all aspects of cinema, written by a young and diverse group of contributors.
 The work we publish here ranges from graduate-level analysis, to casual commentary on mainstream television, to festival coverage of the latest films.
 In our work, we emphasise diversity and inclusivity, and we wish to cast new impressions on the traditionally white, male and heterosexual world of film criticism.
 We take on new regular contributors frequently, and are always happy to welcome guest writers, so if you wish to contribute to the blog, please e-mail us at email@example.com.

 Dilara is from Turkey and lives in Seattle, US.
 She writes short stories, screenplays and majored in American Studies in her undergrad.
-Her interests are theories and practices of film, theatre, philosophy, literature and photography.
-She is a first year graduate student of Creative Writing at University of Washington and works as a reader at Seattle Review.
+Her interests (other than film) are theatre, architecture, philosophy, literature and photography.
+She is a second year graduate student of Creative Writing at University of Washington and works as a reader at Seattle Review.
 Her favourite actress is Marion Cotillard and she’s ready to fight with anyone who doesn’t think she is one of the best actresses ever lived.